balanced/balanced-docs/overview/includes/faq.rst

 ----------------------------------------------------------

 Balanced provides credit card logos which you can download or serve from Balanced's servers.
-Balanced also provides "Powered By Balanced Payments" imagery which can help customers feel confident using the marketplace's payment processing.
+Balanced also provides ``Powered by Balanced`` imagery which can help customers feel confident using the marketplace's payment processing.